A ticking bomb goes off at Grand Central Terminal.

 Chaos, panic, anonymous letters to the police, copycat bombers.
 Some of the most sustained levels of domestic terrorism to hit an American city in the 20th century.

-It may sound like the plot of a bad Bruce Willis movie.
+It may sound like the plot of a dastardly comic book film.
 But it actually happened in New York City.

 The man in the center, the one who looks like a kind grocer?
 That’s George Metesky, the insane “Mad Bomber” who terrorized New York for years with crudely made bombs placed in public places.
 (Photo by Peter Stackpole)